-A critical & box office debacle, the new Claude Lelouch film The Parisians leads to drastic measures
+A critical and box office debacle, the new Claude Lelouch film The Parisians leads to drastic measures

 Quite a bit (to put it mildly) less successful than Alien vs. Predator, Exorcist: The Beginning, and Resident Evil: Apocalypse – or just about any other movie out there.
 That has been the fate of the new Claude Lelouch film: The Parisians / Le genre humain – 1ère partie: Les Parisiens (literally, “The Human Race – 1st Part: The Parisians”).